Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Dangerous Designs.md

 ## Character Advancement

 At the end of this adventure, the characters reach 3rd level.
-You might have more adventures in mind for Western Wynandir—especially if the characters are able to claim Stahlmast’s lair.
+You might have more adventures in mind for [[Western Wynandir]]—especially if the characters are able to claim Stahlmast’s lair.
 But from this point, the course of your campaign is up to you.